/ astro-integrations / How to Use Hygraph with Astro: Complete Guide

 HYGRAPH_TOKEN=your-permanent-auth-token

-Find these in your Hygraph project under Settings > API Access.
-The endpoint URL includes your region and project ID.
+Hygraph's docs use the ASTRO_HYGRAPH_ENDPOINT name, and the endpoint follows the High Performance Content API shape shown above (your region and project id are baked into the URL).
+Find both values in your Hygraph project under Settings > API Access.
 Create a Permanent Auth Token with read access for your content stage.

 Set up your content model in Hygraph's dashboard.
 For a blog, create a "Post" model with fields: Title (Single line text), Slug (Single line text), Excerpt (Multi line text), Content (Rich text), Cover Image (Asset picker), and Published At (Date and time).